SiWolf/Linux-for-Bioinformatics-KEN-BI25/README.md

 ## Acknowledgement

-This course material is partly based on the following resources and on contributions from great people (no specific order):

-* Martin Hoelzer, RKI, GitHub template
-* Oliver Drechsel and Kathrin Trappe, RKI, Linux basics and advanced slides
-* George Githure, RKI, slides about sequencing and data analysis
+This course material is a cooperation between  colleagues in the Robert Koch Institute, ZIG4 and MF1, in the context of the Integrated Genomic Surveillance (IGS) Project from the WHO Pandemic Hub.

+Please do not distribute the course material, only intended for training purposes.